nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_INTRO_LIBRARY.md

 python manage.py migrate
 ```

-Now if you go back to TablePlus, and reload the workspace, you will see three new tables in your database.
+Now if you go back to SQLTools, you will see three new tables in your database.

 ![book, library, and librarian tables](./images/book-library-librarian-tables.png)